 Be more financially independent (you don’t need to ask your parents if you need money unexpectedly)

-Save up for bigger purchases instead splurging on many smaller ones (for example, going on a trip or buying an iPhone)
+Save up for bigger purchases instead of splurging on many smaller ones (for example, going on a trip or buying an iPhone or a video game)

 Learn how to plan and set goals